 My soon-to-be ex-husband is a conniving lout who will definitely take advantage of any opportunity to cheat me out of my rightful share of our property.
 How can I protect myself from him?

 If your husband is so angry that he's willing to hurt himself in order to hurt you, then the EqualShares method might not work well for you.
-He might, for example, bid high on items you care about in order to keep them from you or make you pay more for them.
+He might, for example, bid high on items that you care about in order to keep them from you or make you pay more for them.

 Why can't we use fake money or poker chips instead of real money?

-You have to use real money to balance the accounts.
+With the EqualShares method, no money actually changes hands until the bidding is over.
+Until then, what's bid and owed is recorded in "share accounts."
+But when the auction is over, you have to use real money to balance the accounts.
 If Joe gets a $10,000 car and his sister Sue gets a $100 sewing machine, she won't think it's fair if he compensates her with fake money.

 Who developed the EqualShares method?